prettydiff/simple/readme.md

 * Reassign a value to a referrence of a different data type
 * Access a property of a referrence with a null value
 * Perform arithmetic on non-number data types
+* Attempt to execute any data type as a function/block if they are not functions or blocks.

 ### Reference errors
 * Attempt to create a reference with a reserved name from the keywords and global reference list.